mnxmnz/nextjs-docs/docs/06-setting-up-your-database/quiz.md

-# Chapter 06 - Setting Up Your Database
+# Setting Up Your Database

 ## Q1.
 What is 'seeding' in the context of databases?